jeremyrdavis/j4k-workshop/README.md

 * Docker (for the Kafka and MongoDB steps)
     * https://www.docker.com/products/docker-desktop
     * https://docs.docker.com/engine/install/ubuntu/

+## Preparing Your Workspace

+1. Create a folder for your work, i.e. "/Users/<<YOUR NAME>>/J4k" or "C:\\J4K"
+1. Clone the solution in this folder: https://github.com/jeremyrdavis/j4k-workshop-solution.git

 ### Deploy Workshop on OpenShift
 * [j4k workshop OpenShift deployment](workshop-quickstart.md)